-- Informed consent. - ACT case formulation. - Setting an agenda ("Which part of this shall we focus on today?"). - Summarising a session ("Here's what we covered today".) - Clarifying values, setting goals, planning actions. - Identifying difficult thoughts & feelings that require defusion, acceptance, self-compassion, etc. - Identifying difficult situations that require problem-solving & committed action.
+- Informed consent. - ACT case formulation. - Setting an agenda ("Which part of this shall we focus on today?"). - Summarising a session ("Here's what we covered today".) - Clarifying values, setting goals, planning actions. - Identifying difficult thoughts & feelings that require defusion, acceptance, selfcompassion, etc. - Identifying difficult situations that require problem-solving & committed action.

 We can also use it in many other ways, but that's beyond the scope of this basic overview.
-The final pages in this doc are 4 printable versions of the choice point 2.0 with varying degrees of text.
+The final pages in this doc are printable versions of the choice point with varying degrees of text.
 However, as I said earlier, I think it's much better if you draw it by hand as you explain it.

-Situation(s) Thoughts & Feelings 2.
-When you get hooked by your thoughts & feelings, what kind of "away moves" do you do: acting ineffectively, behaving unlike the person you want to be?
+2. When you get hooked by your thoughts & feelings, what kind of "away moves" do you do: acting ineffectively, behaving unlike the person you want to be?